planetlambert/turing/GUIDE.md

 - $G_a(x)$ - The $x$'th figure of $a$ is $1$
 - $-G_a(x)$ - The $x$'th figure of $a$ is $0$

-Using $P$ and any other combination of propositions built from the axioms, we can define a formula $U$ (Turing uses the [Fraktur](https://en.wikipedia.org/wiki/Fraktur) letter A which is not available in GitHub's LaTeX) which give the foundation for computing $a$ using first-order logic.
+Using $P$ and any other combination of propositions built from the axioms, we can define a statement $U$ (Turing uses the [Fraktur](https://en.wikipedia.org/wiki/Fraktur) letter A which is not available in GitHub's LaTeX) which give the foundation for computing $a$ using first-order logic.
 Note that these "other combination of propositions" are what makes $a$ unique.

-Next we have two formulas $A_n$ and $B_n$, which represent the following:
+Next we have two statements $A_n$ and $B_n$, which represent the following:

-- $A_n$ is the formula built up from our axioms that implies that the $n$'th figure of $a$ is $1$.
+- $A_n$ is the statement built up from our axioms that implies that the $n$'th figure of $a$ is $1$.
-- $B_n$ is the formula built up from our axioms that implies that the $n$'th figure of $a$ is $0$.
+- $B_n$ is the statement built up from our axioms that implies that the $n$'th figure of $a$ is $0$.

 It should be clear that only either $A_n$ or $B_n$ can be true.
 Turing uses exactly the amount of successor functions in $A_n$/$B_n$ that are required to ensure that we are keeping things finite.